 But size is always changing and going up in the long-term

 That’s why I say that size is like the ultimate opponent.
 Just when you get AX all tuned and running well, it will hit a certain size, and things will go slow again.
 This is the central paradox of performance.
-You are always adjusting the inputs into the data retrieval algorithms through things like indexes, partitions, compression, statistics, etc. Thus, we get to the real question with size and how to manage it.
+You are always adjusting the inputs into data retrieval algorithms through things like indexes, partitions, compression, statistics, etc. Thus, we get to the real question with size and how to manage it.

-The real challenge with size is at what point do all the standard mechanisms for database retrieval become too expensive
+The real challenge with the size is at what point do all the standard mechanisms for database retrieval become too expensive

 There is a tradeoff curve.
 Notice how the amount of time spent on performance tuning to maintain operations really goes up as the database gets larger.
 It starts out innocently enough at 2 hours a week but then hits over 40 hours a week once the database reaches a terabyte in size.